rotati/rails-docker-kubernetes-ECS-example/README.md

 # README

-### Background

-NOTE: Accociated tutorial repo is [here](https://github.com/Apress/deploying-rails-w-docker)

-I created the application myself so I decided to install Rails on my local computer and create the application there.
-This does not have to be done again of course!

-`rails new --skip-bundle --api --database postgresql`

-Mote we passed `--skip-bundle` which means that the applications gem dependencies have not yet been installed and therefore there is no `Gemfile.lock`.
-The reason for doing this is so that we can run `bundle install` inside a Docker image like so.

-`docker run --rm -v "$PWD":/usr/src/app -w /usr/src/app ruby:2.4.1 bundle install`

-We then create and add basic configuration in `webapp.conf` and `rails-env.conf`.

-Then I added a `Dockerfile` from the `phusion/passenger-ruby` image.

-Then I added a `setup.sh` and `docker-compose` to the project.
-Please view for your information.

-I added a customer logger in `config\application.rb` which sends logs to STDOUT so that we can use `docker-compose logs -f` (see below for starting the app).

-I added a `.dockerignore` file and configure it.

-I added a `push.sh` file for building and pushing the Docker image to Docker Hub.

 ### Starting the app

 Prerequisites are that you have Git client installed and have cloned this repo.
 You also need Docker for Mac installed.